natdog400/Python-Personal-Macro/README.md

 - Sequences tab:
   - Add a sequence, then add steps
   - For each step: set `find` template, `required`, `timeout`, optional `confidence`
-  - Add actions like Click, Move, Move-To, Type, Key Press, Wait, Scroll
+  - Add actions like Click, Move, Move-To, Type, Key Press, Wait, Scroll, Play Recording
   - For Click: optionally select a region to click randomly inside
   - For Move-To: optionally enable random and select a region to move within
   - Use `Show Region` or `Show Click` to quickly visualize the current settings before running.